pazuzu216/Audiobook-Web-Player/README.md

 1. Download the files from the repository.
 2. Place the downloaded files into a directory on your local machine or webserver.
 3. To run locally, simply open the `index.html` file in your preferred web browser.
+4. This application supports Progressive Web App (PWA) installation.
+When accessed from a supported browser like Google Chrome, Edge, or Safari (on iOS), you can install it by clicking the install prompt or adding it to your home screen.

 ## Contributing